LaVine scores 42, Chicago rallies late to beat Cavs 118-116

 Kevin Love had 29 points and Collin Sexton added 26 as Cleveland dropped its fourth straight.

+“It stings to lose this game,” Cavaliers coach John Beilein said.
+“Forget about the lead that we had … we’re just better than 26 turnovers.
+We sometimes get a little too anxious or try to do too much and we have to work harder as a coaching staff at fundamentals.”

-With the Bulls leading 114-111, the Cavaliers appeared to have a chance to tie the game as Love drove the baseline for a basket and Lauri Markkanen was called for a touch foul by referee Ashley Moyer-Gleich with 20.1 seconds left.
+With the Bulls leading 114-111, the Cavaliers appeared to have a chance to tie the game as Love drove the baseline for a basket and Markkanen was called for a touch foul by referee Ashley Moyer-Gleich with 20.1 seconds left.

 However, Bulls coach Jim Boylen challenged the call and the foul was rescinded after review — giving the Chicago the ball with a 114-113 lead.